 Something could be seen already…

-We had a normal landing but the Pilot in command was missing his intended exit taxiway and stepped on the brakes, first time that I experience the true power of the Boeing 747-400 brakes.
+We had a normal landing, but the Pilot flying was missing his intended exit taxiway and stepped on the brakes.
+First time that I experience the true power of the Boeing 747-400 brakes!

 Taxiing after landing.